MarjellyWeen/pokedex-react/README.md

 Development tools:

 - [ESLint](https://eslint.org/)
 - [Json-server](https://github.com/typicode/json-server) - Used to post favorites & team list localy _Though the docs said not to embed json into local files, i wasn't sure if this only meant for the base pokemon list, not favs and team list.
-Since this api does not have and endpoint to post these list to._
+Since this api does not have and endpoint to post these lists and it's details to._

-Assement details:
+Assassment details:

 - [Requirements](https://appwise.atlassian.net/wiki/spaces/SOL/pages/556335129/Front-End)
 - [Design](https://www.figma.com/file/QeWa9FEHrAO6lqa5V6pQ8K/Sollicitatie-test?node-id=59%3A766&t=oCHLigFzm6AckfC8-0)